nguyensjsu/sp19-281-whales/README.md

 **Transactions History**
 Every purchase that is successfully paid for will get logged in the TransactionsHistory module.
 This module will keep a log of the exact date and time when the purchase happened, what service was bought and what was the amount spent.
 This log is shown to the user if s/he is logged in.
 MongoDB was the choice of database for this module because of its suitability to structed data and schema-less flexibility.
+Trans History maintains an always-accesible log of services bought by the user.
+Designed and developed the TransactionsHistory microservice.
+GoContainerized the microservice and deployed it to multiple docker hosts in AWS.
+Deployed a MongoDB replica set as the datastore for this service.
+Deployed Kong API Gateway and load-balancer to handle traffic.
+Developed a front-end module for the microservice to add new transactions and retrieve them for a user.

 ### Architecture
 ![Architecture](./E-ClipperImages/Architechture.jpeg)